eGovPDX/portlandor/README.md

 To best work with Pantheon Multidev, we are going to keep feature branch names simple and use the master branch as our integration point that builds to the Pantheon Dev environment.

 1. Use the issue ID from Jira for a new feature branch name to start work., from the master branch pulled from `github` run `git checkout -b powr-[ID]` to create and checkout a new branch.
 (We use lowercase to help create Pantheon multidev environments correctly.)
 If the branch already exists, you may use `git checkout powr-[ID]` to switch to your branch.
 2. Develop to you heart's content.
+To commit your work, run `git add -A` to add all of the changes to your local repo.
+Then create a commit with a comment, such as `git commit -m "POWR-[ID] description of your change."`
 3. When you want to preview your work, you have your local environment.
-If you want to preview a feature on Pantheon, you may push a feature branch via `git push origin` and it will trigger the creation of a Multidev instance.
+When you are ready to preview a feature on Pantheon, you may push the latest commit in your local feature branch via `git push origin` and it will trigger the creation of a Multidev instance.
 4. When your work is ready to be merged with the master branch, create a pull request using the UI in Github.
 [TODO: add some pictures of these steps]
 5. After two team members have provided an approval, which may be after responding to feedback and resolving review issues, you will be able to push the merge button and commit the work to the repo.
 Make sure you merge message is prepended with the Jira issue ID (e.g. "POWR-42 Adding the super duper feature")
 6. TODO: Need to make sure a PR merged to master via Github will also update the Pantheon repo.